Caribbean reef shark: Taxonomy and phylogeny

 The Caribbean reef shark was originally described as Platypodon perezi by Felipe Poey in 1876, in the scientific journal Anales de la Sociedad Española de Historia Natural.
 The type specimens were six individuals caught off the coast of Cuba.
 The genus Platypodon was synonymized with Carcharhinus by later authors.

 Based on morphological similarities, Jack Garrick in 1982 grouped this species with the bignose shark (C. altimus) and the sandbar shark (C. plumbeus), while Leonard Compagno in 1988 placed it as the sister species of the grey reef shark (C. amblyrhynchos).
 A phylogenetic analysis based on allozyme data, published by Gavin Naylor in 1992, indicated that the Caribbean reef shark is the sister taxon to a clade formed by the Galapagos shark (C. galapagensis), dusky shark (C. obscurus), oceanic whitetip shark (C. longimanus), and the blue shark (Prionace glauca).
 However, more work is required to fully resolve the interrelationships within Carcharhinus.

+The earliest fossil teeth of the species are known from the Early Miocene of northern Brazil, Delaware (US), and Venezuela.
+Most fossil teeth of C. perezi are known from the east coast of the Americas, as with the modern distribution of the species, but they are also known from the Late Miocene of Portugal and the Pliocene of Italy.